AseptSoft Core Documentation

 ᵐᴱ A

-Executes the action once when a specific event occurs (the condition becomes true) during the step.
+Executes the action once when a specific event occurs during the step.

 Description, Prompt, Condition, Success Action